architdhakar/MachineLearning-Space/Human Activity Recognizer/readme.md

-Human Activity Recognizer- Machine Learning
+Human Activity Recognizer- Machine Learning</br>
 Here are some of the key features of this project:

 1. First there is some pre-proccessing of the time series data.